 In the past several years, highly effective new treatment was developed for hepatitis C. The preferred 12-week treatment uses two drugs, sofosbuvir and daclatasvir.
 The branded versions of these products remain expensive, but IDA is working with generic manufacturers to approve the quality of generic products as they become available.

-IDA has already assessed and approved a generic version of sofosbuvir and offer it for sale.
+IDA has already assessed and approved a generic version of sofosbuvir and offers it for sale.
 We hope to add more products to the portfolio of generic Hepatitis C drugs in 2017.
 IDA is also able to source from the branded manufacturers, at the customer’s request.

 An October 2016 WHO report showed that more than 1 million people in low- and middle-income countries have been treated with a revolutionary new cure for hepatitis C since its introduction two years ago.